verlok/verlok.github.io/_posts/2020-04-11-native-lazy-loading-with-vanilla-lazyload.md

 You can still use `data-src`, `data-srcset` and `data-sizes` on images to avoid an eager load in unsupported browsers.

 Then use LazyLoad v.
-12 beta...
+12 beta:

 Via script: